 L.E.A.D.
-Academy Trust fully recognises its moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+Academy Trust fully recognises its moral and statutory responsibility to safeguard and promote the welfare of all children.
 The Trust endeavours to provide a safe and welcoming environment in all its academies, where children are respected and valued.

 Section 157 of the Education Act 2002 and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children.
 In line with this requirement, L.E.A.D.
-Academy Trust has systems in place that are designed to:
+Academy Trust has systems in place which are designed to:

-- Prevent unsuitable people working, or coming into contact, with pupils within its academies. - Promote safe practice and challenge poor or unsafe practice. - Identify pupils who are suffering or likely to suffer significant harm and take appropriate action with the aim of making sure they are kept safe both at home and at school. - Identify pupils who may be susceptible to messages of violence and radicalisation and take appropriate action to ensure early intervention to challenge extreme ideologies. - Contribute to effective partnership working between all those involved with providing services for pupils.
+- Prevent unsuitable people working, or coming into contact, with children within its academies. - Promote safe practice and challenge poor or unsafe practice. - Identify children who are suffering or likely to suffer significant harm and take appropriate action at the earliest opportunity, with the aim of making sure they are kept safe both at home and at school. - Identify children who may be susceptible to messages of violence and radicalisation and take appropriate action to ensure early intervention to challenge extreme ideologies. - Contribute to effective partnership working between all those involved with providing services for children.